 - Ensure that periodic environmental performance audits are undertaken on the project implementation.

 - Submit an environmental compliance report on a two-monthly basis, in writing, to the Director-General of the DEAT, copied to the Limpopo Department of Economic Development, Environment and Tourism.

 - Maintain the following on site:

-- > A daily site register
+- A daily site register

-- ➤ A non-conformance register (NCR)
+- ➤ A non-compliance register (NCR)

 - ➤ A public complaint register

 - A register of audits

-- Remain employed until the completion of the construction phase.
+- Remain employed until the completion of closure of the site.

 - Report to project manager and be accountable to the EMC.